Roamix/02456_p5_dermatology/README.md

 * See 'code/baseline.ipynb' for a notebook displaying results of the baseline model.

-* See 'code/fullmodel.ipynb' for a notebook displaying results of the final full model.
+* See 'code/fullmodel.ipynb' for a notebook displaying results of the final full model that uses transfer learning.